srmagura/iti-react/@interface-technologies/iti-react/Readme.md

 1. Visual Studio node.js workflow (from Visual Studio Installer)
 2. TypeWriter VS extension
 3. Webpack Task Runner VS extension

-### Linking from TestWebsite

-In development, use yarn link so that the website's code can import iti-react and get the current working version of the code, rather than the version available on the npm registry.

-In iti-react, run `yarn link`, and then in TestWebsite, run `yarn link "@interface-technologies"`.
-This doesn't appear to be saved in the repository so it needs to be done on each computer used for development.

 ### How to publish